tamberg/fhnw-idb/data-transport/README.md

     Your ThingSpeak channel is now ready to collect your sensor data.

 ## Sending data to the ThingSpeak REST API
-HTTP is ...
+The Hypertext Transfer Protocol [(HTTP)](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is an application layer protocol for distributed, collaborative, hypermedia information systems.
+HTTP is the foundation of data communication for the World Wide Web, where hypertext documents include hyperlinks to other resources that the user can easily access.

-Representational state transfer (REST) is an architectural style designed as a *request-response model* that communicates over HTTP.
+Representational state transfer [(REST)](https://en.wikipedia.org/wiki/Representational_state_transfer) is an architectural style designed as a *request-response model* that communicates over HTTP.
 The ThingSpeak IoT platform uses the REST API calls GET, POST, PUT, and DELETE to create and delete channels, *read and write channel data*, and clear the data in a channel.
 A web browser or client sends a request to the server, which responds with data in the requested format.

 * To get started with the ThingSpeak REST API, see [REST API](https://ch.mathworks.com/help/thingspeak/rest-api.html?s_tid=CRUX_lftnav)